Skip to main content

 Prior to Poitier, black representation, and general POC presence, was minimal to non-existent.
 Little pockets of representation did surface here and there.
 1943, for example, saw two musicals with a completely Black cast, Cabin in the Sky and Stormy Weather, but films like these were made to fight for oxygen in a racially stratified ecosystem and received little attention from larger America.
 Generally, non-white characters were at best ornamental within a white cast, and such depictions were subject to heavy caricature and distortion, and that’s when they could sneak in at all.
 The best that non-white audiences could typically hope for was “Sam,” Humphrey Bogart’s pianist with like four lines in Casablanca

 To say that Poitier swooped in and fixed all that would diminish contributions by other activists and also imagine that there aren’t still lingering issues that require continued addressing.
 But at the same time, Sidney Poitier was a pivotal steppingstone in advancing that conversation.
-As one of the hottest stars of the 1960s and the Civil Rights movement, he was the first Black actor to have any real say over his star image, which he consciously used to recast the role of Black people in the American story in the middle of the Civil Rights movement.
+As one of the hottest stars of the 1960s, he was the first Black actor to have any real say over his star image, which he consciously used to recast the role of Black people in the American story in the middle of the Civil Rights movement.

 During his Hollywood heyday, the Poitier discussion tended to be spread fairly evenly across his larger filmography.
 But the modern discourse usually fixates on three major films: Lilies of the Field, his historic win for Best Leading Actor; Guess Who’s Coming to Dinner, his treatise on interracial marriage; and In the Heat of the Night, his Best Picture winning vehicle.
 Today, I’d like to bring up one of his lesser discussed works, Guy Green’s 1965 masterpiece, A Patch of Blue.